 It is estimated that by the year 2020, more than 100 million foreigners will travel to the United States annually – and 65% of those visitors will not speak English.
-Accommodating these visitors can be very costly, especially when implementing wayfinding systems.
+Accommodating these visitors can be very costly, especially when implementing wayfinding and placemaking systems.

 No wonder bilingual signs and multilingual signs are so important today.
 Here are a few considerations for creating environmental and experiential graphic systems that accommodate visitors who don’t speak English.